-Swim Test for Shallow and Deep Water - Designated Swim Area
+Swim Test for Non-Designated Swim Areas (Watercraft Trips)

-- An initial screening/testing of swimming ability must be done in shallow water (equal or less than 1.35m) prior to the activity. - Students must successfully complete the following swim test in its entirety, in sequence and without any aids or stops: - o tread water for 1 minute - o swim 50m (164') continuously any stroke - The test must be administered by a certified Aquatic Instructor or a certified Lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Provider [if applicable]).
+- Prior to the activity, students must successfully complete the following swim test in its entirety, without any stops, in sequence, with or without a personal flotation device (P.F.D.): - o Rolling entry (backwards or forward) into deep water at 2.75m (9') minimum depth - Tread water for 1 minute - Swim 50m (164') continuously any stroke - The test must be administered by a certified Aquatic Instructor or a certified Lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place.

+- In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Provider [if applicable]). - All Teachers, Trip Guides, and Monitors must be aware of those students who required a P.F.D./lifejacket to complete the swim test.